This post may contain affiliate links. Please read our full Disclosure Policy.

 - A vintage teacup becomes a sweet candle holder

-- An old chicken crate turns into a rustic coffee table
+- An old chicken crate turns into a rustic coffee table.
+(Check out my coffee table decor styling tips and tricks for more ideas!)

 - Empty picture frames become mirrors or statement wall art

 - A sturdy bureau?
-Perfect as a kitchen island
+Perfect as a kitchen hutch or kitchen island.

 When I’m out shopping, I try to imagine what an item could be, not just what it was.
-That little bit of creativity can turn an ordinary find into something extraordinary.
+That little bit of creativity can turn an ordinary find vintage finds into something extraordinary.

 Vintage Decor Ideas You’ll Love